 If your attic has a lot of nooks and crannies, your best bet may be to use loose-fill insulation made of fiberglass or cellulose.
-Blown in place using a special machine, this insulation effectively fills gaps, but it can compress over time, losing effectiveness.
-Cellulose can perform better than fiberglass at very cool temperatures but is too heavy for some attics.
+Blown in place using a special machine, the material does a great job of filling gaps, although there are some reports that it can compress over time, losing effectiveness.
+Also bear in mind that for some attics or roof structures, cellulose may be too heavy.

 Liquid sprayed-in foam offers a high R-value and can fit in supertight spaces when it dries hard, providing a perfect air barrier to keep your home cozy.
 This option can be more expensive than other insulation types and requires the help of a pro, but it can also cut down on other home weatherizing tasks, such as caulking.

 Rigid foam panels help to slow heat transfer through structural elements like studs.
-Commonly made of polystyrene, polyisocyanurate, or polyurethane, these panels can be easily cut to size and wedged between beams or glued to surfaces so they won’t shift out of place.
-Rigid foam is, however, more expensive than batt and blanket insulation and more difficult to fit around obstacles or awkward corners.
+Commonly made of polystyrene, polyisocyanurate, or polyurethane, these panels can be easily cut to size and either wedged between beams or glued into place.
+It's more expensive than batt and blanket insulation, though, and more difficult to fit around obstacles or awkward corners.

 Structural Insulated Panels (SIPs)